Afghanistan Bleeds for You, Part One

 RAWA grew nationwide as a clandestine organization, even as a succession of increasingly repressive regimes and regional warlords seized power.

 The contrast between RAWA and the Taliban could not be more descriptive in the contrast of their core values.
 RAWA provides schools for girls; the Taliban forbids girls to be educated, except in household duties.
-The Taliban forbids women from working outside their homes; RAWA helps women, particularly those widowed and orphaned by warfare, and religious or political repression, and also to develop job skills in order to achieve economic viability.
+The Taliban forbids women from working outside their homes; RAWA helps women, particularly those widowed and orphaned by warfare, and religious or political repression, to develop job skills in order to achieve economic viability.
 The Taliban forbids women to work as doctors, or for male doctors to treat women patients, except under particular circumstances which are not often feasible.
 RAWA encourages women to become doctors, and operates clinics to treat women and children.

-After more than 25 years of non-stop education and service among Afghanistan’s more than 5 million refugees, RAWA is renowned among the Afghan people as the only group that actually keeps its word and does not try to force its way into power through force of arms.
+After more than 25 years of non-stop education and service among Afghanistan’s more than 5 million refugees, RAWA is renowned among the Afghan people as the only group that actually keeps its word and does not try to force its way into power through arms.
 Instead, the same men who have plagued Afghanistan through their violence and corruption are lined up time and time again to divvy up the country.

 When the Taliban was sent scurrying off to the hills like the miserable rodents they are, Afghan men rejoiced.
 Many celebrated by shaving off their beards, which were mandatory under the Taliban’s reign.
 Women, however, have yet to cast off their burquas.
 Until recently, one of the movers and shakers within the warlord factions was a man named Gulbuddin Hekmatyer, a man who had originally come to prominence as a fundamentalist college student.
 He and his fanatical followers would throw acid in the uncovered faces of women students who dressed like modern women elsewhere in the world.
 That was back in the 70s.